KoalaV2/faster-ducky-encoder/README.md

-faster fucking encoder for the stupid ass ducky
+faster  encoder for the stupid ass ducky

 Encoder for the rubber ducky to make encoding it a little faster.